Rhythmic Sabbatical Fellowship applications close March 24, 11:59 pm CT. Apply now.

 • Year Hired: 2023

 I co-direct Reclaiming Our Own Time (ROOT) with Rosalva Hernandez.
-Growing from the wisdom and work of Rest as a pathway towards liberation and justice movement, the work of ROOT envisions ecosystems of wellness, rest, and rejuvenation for BIPOC changemakers.
-This work supports BIPOC leaders towards dreaming, reconnecting with self, visioning, and resting as a means to value our gifts and restorative cycles.
+Growing from the wisdom and work of Rest as a pathway toward liberation and justice movement, the work of ROOT envisions ecosystems of wellness, rest, and rejuvenation for BIPOC changemakers.
+This work supports BIPOC leaders toward dreaming, reconnecting with self, visioning, and resting as a means to value our gifts and restorative cycles.
 We also aspire to strengthen and build the capacity of organizations and movements to hold that healing space.

 About Sook Jin